mitochondria diagram by Encyclopaedia Britannica, Inc

 Mitochondria: Their Crucial Role in Health and Disease

 Mitochondria are membrane-bound organelles found in the cytoplasm of eukaryotic cells.
 Often referred to as the “powerhouses” of the cell, they are responsible for producing the energy needed for various cellular functions.
-This energy is produced in the form of adenosine triphosphate (ATP) through a process known as oxidative phosphorylation.

 Mitochondria play several critical roles in maintaining the health and functionality of cells, beyond energy production.
 These include: